Nupur

 The CUET English paper is a critical part of the exam as it tests a student’s proficiency in reading comprehension, vocabulary, grammar, and verbal ability.
 Excelling in this section can significantly boost your overall CUET score.
 Students should focus on understanding the exam pattern, strengthening their basics, and practicing with CUET-specific material to perform well.

-Check Out: CUET UG Notification 2025
+Check Out: CUET UG 2025 Latest Updates

 CUET English Exam Pattern 2025

 The National Testing Agency lays down the CUET UG exam pattern for all subjects and sections.
-Check out the below table for the CUET English Exam Pattern:
+Check out the table below for the CUET English Exam Pattern:

 Particulars